 Basics of the Critical Chain Method (CCM)

 However, this scheduling method relies on the theory of constraints which seeks to find the factor that limits achieving a goal.
-From this aspect, it is an alternative method to the standart and traditional methods.
+From this aspect, it is an alternative method to the standard and traditional methods.

 The constraints that prevent to complete the project on time may include;

 - While making estimates for task durations, most of the time the team members increase the durations considering safety margins.
 So that most of the activities are overestimated.

 The Critical Chain method is applied just after the project schedule is prepared and the critical path is determined.
 The determined critical path is reworked based on the Critical Chain Method.

 After that, a resource-constrained critical path is determined which is altered from the original.
 Simply put, this method reviews the original critical path and creates a new schedule relying on the buffers.